rob-moss/demoapps/calisti-ingress/README.md

 # Create a Calisti Istio Mesh Gateway

+## Use Case

-The purpose of this is to create a new Calisti Ingress Gateway with a public IP LoadBalancer address that can be used to manage traffic based on IP address, HTTP host header and TCP ports
+The purpose of this demo is to demonstrate how a Calisti Ingress Gateway with a public IP LoadBalancer address can be used to manage traffic based on IP address, HTTP host header and TCP ports

+Three different applications are deployed into their own namespaces, each have different looking user interfaces.
+This is to clearly show the Calisti ingress rules working.
+The three different applications can be substituted with different versions of the same application in different environments like Prod, Dev and Test.

-In order to run these Demo Apps and the demoapp it is recommended to build a Kubernetes cluster with the following specs
+In order to run these Demo Apps and the Calisti ingress gateway it is recommended to build a Kubernetes cluster with the following specs
 * 1 or 3 ControlPlane nodes with at least 2 vCPU and 16 GB RAM
 * 3 Worker Nodes with at least 8 vCPU and 32GB RAM